meutband/Capstone/README.md

 <h6 align="center"> Figure 6.
 A breakdown of kfold cross validation.</h6>
 </p>

-All of the setup and splitting is in this file [clean-up.py] (https://github.com/meutband/Capstone/blob/master/src/clean_up.py).
+All of the setup and splitting can be found here [clean-up.py] (https://github.com/meutband/Capstone/blob/master/src/clean_up.py).

 ###3.3 Running the Model